lukecav/awesome-wp-speed-up/README.md

 * [Cache Enabler rebuild cache Based on sitemap.xml](https://gist.github.com/iyaozhen/53e6a57a2f7e945ba1161953959a7cb2) - According to sitemap.xml rebuild cache in Cache Enabler.
 * [Object Cache Flusher Button](https://github.com/georgestephanis/object-cache-flusher-button) - This plugin adds a button to the adminbar that simply flushes the object cache.
 * [Cache Blocks](https://github.com/WordPressUtilities/wpucacheblocks) - Cache blocks.
-* [Shin's Pageload Magic](https://wordpress.org/plugins/shins-pageload-magic/) - A lightweight Wordpress plugin that dramatically boosts your page's render speed.
+* [Shin's Pageload Magic](https://wordpress.org/plugins/shins-pageload-magic/) - A lightweight WordPress plugin that dramatically boosts your page's render speed.
 * [Async JavaScript](https://wordpress.org/plugins/async-javascript/) - Async JavaScript adds a 'async' or 'defer' attribute to scripts loaded via wp_enqueue_script.
 * [PageSpeed Purge Button](https://wordpress.org/plugins/wp-purge-pagespeed-button/) - One-click PageSpeed cache purging using an admin bar button.
 * [Cache Version](https://github.com/kasparsd/cache-version) - Adds a version number (a timestamp) of all content that can be used in cache keys.